 The dream might also be sparked by a feeling.
 Like, if you're feeling lonely throughout the day, for example, and you think about calling your mother.
 That "data" might show up in a dream represented by your mother's presence.

 While it could be as simple as seeing a movie that celebrity was in, or having a major crush on said star, Dr. Mayer brings it back to your perceptual mind, and the data you perceive throughout the day that might not make its way to your conscious thoughts:

 In rushing to the office today, I might pass in downtown Chicago a young woman with hair exactly like Michelle Pfeiffer in the last movie I saw with her in it.
 It could be out of the corner of my eye.
 I might not even think of her consciously.
 And then she shows up in a dream!

 Or maybe you had a tequila with a colleague, and George Clooney is in your dream that night because he owned a tequila company, and somewhere in your brain, you have that knowledge stored, and that association was made in your sleep.

-Crazy stuff, right?
+Wild stuff, right?

 Dr. Mayer says worry not about this one, even though he admits many of his patients often do.
 Dreaming about your ex doesn't mean you're still in love or have unresolved feelings, or even that you're unhappy with your current relationship status, whatever it may be.

-Maybe you had great sex with this partner and you're yearning for physical contact.
+Maybe you had great chemistry with this partner and you're yearning for physical contact.
 Or, again, maybe it's as simple as contact with an object; perhaps you used a scented lotion that you often used around the time you dated your ex.